10-week Mongols gang trial to begin in Hamilton

 There's also numerous drug charges, including supplying and conspiring to supply methamphetamine, 25I-NBome, MDMA, cocaine, cannabis as well as money-laundering, aggravated robbery and wilfully attempting to pervert the course of justice.

-The aggravated robbery charge relates to the theft of a hooded sweatshirt off a rival gang - Greasy Dogs - member at Mt Maunganui in May 2020.
+The aggravated robbery charge relates to the theft of a hooded sweatshirt off a rival gang - Greazy Dogs - member at Mt Maunganui in May 2020.

 The offending is alleged to have happened between January 1, 2019, and June 24, 2020, around Tauranga, Te Puke, Wellington, Auckland, and Christchurch.